Maybe you should join a Bicycle Club?

 All you really need is a reasonable quality multi-speed road bike to join most clubs.
 This include models with straight or flat handlebars that are often labeled as hybrid, fitness, or recreational bicycles.
 Drop bar models are also very popular at many clubs.
 These have the handlebars that curve down (drop bars) and that some people associate with racing bikes.
 There is usually a good mix of both types of bicycles in the easier club rides, while drop bar models are common in the faster more difficult rides.

 People who are just starting to get seriously involved in cycling often believe that drop bar models are thoroughbred racing machines that require people to ride in a low position bent over the handlebars.
-This is true for actual racing models where handlebars are significantly lower than the saddle (bike seat).
 However, drop bars are also found on bicycles with a “relaxed geometry” that provide people with a more upright riding position, similar to that on many flat bar models.
 With these bikes, the top of the drop bars are at the same height, or slightly higher, than the saddle.

-When you see people riding these bicycles with relaxed geometry and drop bars, just remember that they are not out-and-out racing machines.
-People like them because drop bars provide more hand holding positions, something that can provide additional comfort on longer rides.
+People like these bikes with a relaxed geometry because drop bars provide more hand holding positions, something that can provide additional comfort on longer rides.
 They also allow you to use the lower part of the handlebar to get into a more aerodynamic position when riding into a strong headwind, or when, heaven forbid, racing to catch a friend who has somehow managed to pull ahead of you (yes, these little competitions can sometimes happen among friends, even on nice leisurely rides).

 Whatever the case, many people do not see themselves riding bicycles with drop bars, and they will do fine with flat bar models on slower and mid-level rides.
 Ideally, these bikes will have solid (non-suspension) forks and be fitted with tires that are 25, 28, or even 32 mm wide.
 These are often marketed as fitness or training bicycles.
 If you will be participating mainly in easier rides, you could use a more traditional hybrid bicycle with front fork suspension and slightly wider tires.
 However, these bikes tend to be a bit heavier and their wider tires may generate a little extra rolling resistance that may become noticeable on longer rides.